LIV/XREW/README.md

 xrewInit(instance); //instance is a previously created OpenXR instance

 /*
 NOTE!
-Validation layer may implemnet extension functions that do not exist.
+The Validation layer may implement extension functions that do not exist for your runtime.
-A function being there doesn't mean that you have the right to call it.
+A function pointer being loaded here do not mean that the function is avaialable to you, just that you will not immediately crash if you try to call it.

-You must check for the extension to be available, and you must before trying to call any command that is solly defined in said extension.
+You must check for the extension to be available before instance creattion, and you must enable it before trying to call any command that is solly defined in said extension.
 */

 //Check for extension command to be loaded